privacybydesign/pbdf-website/pages/en/irma-explanation.md

 can see whether you login to a liquor store or to a psychiatric clinic.
 The banks [promise](https://www.idin.nl/consumenten) that they will not use this information for other purposes, for instance, when they decide whether or not you will get a mortgage.
-In IRMA's decentralized architecture such uncomfortable issues do not arise at all.
+In Yivi's decentralized architecture such uncomfortable issues do not arise at all.
 In addition, relying parties, such as web-shops, need to pay the banks per iDIN authentication session.
 The prices are a real concern for them, and have already led to complaints.
-Again, with IRMA there are no such artificial costs imposed by the chosen (centralized) architecture.
+Again, with Yivi there are no such artificial costs imposed by the chosen (centralized) architecture.

-The difference between a decentralized (IRMA) and centralized (non-IRMA) set-up is sketched below.
+The difference between a decentralized (Yivi) and centralized (non-Yivi) set-up is sketched below (using pictures still involving the old name IRMA for Yivi).
 <p align="center"><img src="../images/Transactions_all_lowres_en.png" alt="summary" style="width: 100%; height: 100%"/></p>

-It may be clear that in the non-IRMA set-up the issuer of attributes is a *privacy hotspot* who facilitates and sees all transactions.
+It may be clear that in the non-Yivi set-up the issuer of attributes is a *privacy hotspot* who facilitates and sees all transactions.
 Moreover, in the centralized architecture a (malicious) issuer can completely take over your identity and impersonate you.
 You have no way to stop this, or even notice it --- until possibly later when you are confronted with the consequences.
-In the decentralized IRMA set-up you have genuine control over the usage of your own
+In the decentralized Yivi set-up you have genuine control over the usage of your own
 attributes: you directly disclose your own attributes yourself, every time only after explicit consent, without (unnecessary) interference of third parties.
 This is similar to the way you can disclose your (physical) passport yourself, without dependence on others.

-In the IRMA system there are no such *privacy hotspots*.
-At a meta-level, IRMA does involve some level of coordination about how attributes and credentials are organized and which cryptographic (public) keys are needed at which stage.
+In the Yivi system there are no such *privacy hotspots*.
+At a meta-level, Yivi does involve some level of coordination about how attributes and credentials are organized and which cryptographic (public) keys are needed at which stage.
 This coordinating role is fulfilled by the Privacy by Design foundation.
 But: the foundation can not see at all which attributes are used where.

-The Privacy by Design foundation does not monopolize IRMA and its technology.
+The Privacy by Design foundation does not monopolize Yivi and its technology.
 The software is open source and is freely available, for everyone to use.
 Also other parties can play the coordinating and/or issuing roles that the foundation is playing at this stage.
-In fact, it would be better if [iDIN](/issuance-idin) or the [BIG register](/issuance-big) would directly issue IRMA attributes themselves, instead of the foundation doing so indirectly --- currently, hopefully temporarily.
+In fact, it would be better if [iDIN](/issuance-idin) or the [BIG register](/issuance-big) would directly issue Yivi attributes themselves, instead of the foundation doing so indirectly --- currently, hopefully temporarily.

 Decentralized and centralized identity management systems do not exclude each other.
-In fact, they can work well together, for instance in the case of iDIN providing attributes for IRMA.
-IRMA can best be used for applications where privacy plays a (big) role and where attributes are needed that can not be organized easily in a centralized manner, for instance because of legal restrictions or lack of trust in central storage among users.
-IRMA can also handle "temporary" attributes, like an entry ticket for a concert, containing the name, date and location of the concert.
-In principle, you can buy such a ticket online and download it as attribute to your IRMA app.
+In fact, they can work well together, for instance in the case of iDIN providing attributes for Yivi.
+Yivi can best be used for applications where privacy plays a (big) role and where attributes are needed that can not be organized easily in a centralized manner, for instance because of legal restrictions or lack of trust in central storage among users.
+Yivi can also handle "temporary" attributes, like an entry ticket for a concert, containing the name, date and location of the concert.
+In principle, you can buy such a ticket online and download it as attribute to your Yivi app.
 At the entrance of the concert you can disclose the ticket for verification, and subsequently delete it from your phone.
-(Such tickets are strictly personal non-transferable, because they are cryptographically connected to your own personal IRMA app.)
+(Such tickets are strictly personal non-transferable, because they are cryptographically connected to your own personal Yivi app.)

-A subtle point is whether IRMA outperforms centralized architectures since such architectures intrinsically have a single-point-of-failure;
+A subtle point is whether Yivi outperforms centralized architectures since such architectures intrinsically have a single-point-of-failure;
 if it goes down all authentication is disabled.
-In fact, IRMA also involves a small central *keyshare* component, as will be explained in more detail [next](#hood), so that users can inspect and disable their usage, if needed.
+In fact, Yivi also involves a small central *keyshare* component, as will be explained in more detail [next](#hood), so that users can inspect and disable their usage, if needed.
 This central component plays a role in each